Advocating for Better Kidney Care for All

 Lisa Caswell

-Lisa joined the Patient Partner Coalition in 2023 and is keen to bring her experience as a care-giver and living donor to advance the quality of outcomes for people living with kidney disease.
+Lisa joined the Patient Partner Coalition in 2023.
+She is keen to bring her experience as a care-giver and living donor to advance the quality of outcomes for people living with kidney disease.
 Her 15 year old son, Graeme was diagnosed very suddenly in Grade 10 with failed kidneys.
-Following two very difficult years of hemodialysis and peritoneal dialysis both at home and in hospital, Lisa was able to donate a kidney to him in March 2010.
-Graeme has since enjoyed good health and an active lifestyle.
-He completed his business degree at Western University and is now pursuing a career in commercial real estate.

 Lisa and her husband love to travel with their son and two daughters.
 They all love to golf, ski, and hang out as a family and with friends.
-Lisa now splits her time between Toronto, Collingwood and the beach in Miramichi Bay, New Brunswick which has always been home.
+Lisa now splits her time between Toronto, Collingwood and the beach in Miramichi Bay, New Brunswick, which has always been home.

 Brent Cheal